Aceinna/docs_openrtk/tutorial.rst

 **Framework**

 All the examples that follow are based on the Framework application that ships installed on the OpenIMU.
-This framework serves as a guided, blank-slate.
-Descriptions provide guidance on where to place sensor reads, algorithm code, and serial messaging output functions (among other items).
+This framework serves as a blank-slate upon which user-application can be built.
+The descriptions that follow provide guidance getting started, specifically on where in the framework to place sensor reads, algorithm code, and serial messaging output functions (among other items).

-For example, data acquisition functions (sensor-buffer getters) are placed in *inertialAndPositionDataProcessing()*.
-The getters of interest can be used and the others removed.
-For instance, in the Leveler application, only the accelerometer data is of interest.
-So no call is made for rate-sensor or magnetometer data and the getters associated with this data can be removed.
+For example, in the framework application, all data acquisition functions (sensor-buffer getters) are placed in *inertialAndPositionDataProcessing()*.
+Depending upon your application, getters of interest can be kept while unused getters can be removed.
+For instance, in the Leveler application, only accelerometer data is of interest.
+No call is made for rate-sensor or magnetometer data so the getters associated with this data can be removed.

-To begin development of the IMU, Static-Leveler, or VG/AHRS application, rename the Framework application as something that is descriptive of your project and modify the code to suit your needs.
-You can do this while walking through the following application examples.
+To begin development of the IMU, Static-Leveler, or VG/AHRS application, down load the application code related to the application being described (IMU, etc).
+Follow the description to get an understanding how all the parts fit together.
+When you are ready to create your own application, save the Framework application as something descriptive of your project and modify the code to suit your needs.

 **IMU**